OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/list.md

 ---
 title: list
-description: This page contains information on how to list the order history using specific parameters such as order state and limit retrieval.
+description: "This page contains information on how to list the order history using" specific parameters such as order state and limit retrieval.
 It provides guidance on the usage and parameters to maximize functionality.
 keywords: